DragoniteDD/EzTrack/README.md

-# Physio
+# EzTrack
-Smartphone app that track joint movements to help patients recovering from joint traumas undergo their physical therapy at home.
-It doesn't require extra hardware, as new phones have depth sensors.
+Web-based app that track joint movements to help patients recovering from joint traumas undergo their physical therapy at home.
+It is developped based on tracking.js and canvasjs.